-During the residential experience, students will explore the culture of the whole community and the exercise of executive leadership to build trust and create inclusive community success.
+During the residential experience, students will explore the culture of the whole community and the exercise of executive leadership to build the trust needed to establish community success.
 The self, organization and community are brought full circle as executive officers discuss and analyze defining moments in their careers.
 Students are provided a platform to question conventional approaches, enhance creativity, and strategically influence process and policies to ultimately create an aspired state of a safe, healthy, prepared and resilient community.